affinidi/affinidi-tdk-dotnet/README.md

 ### Environment Setup

-Copy the example environment configuration file and provide necessary credentials:
+Navigate to the tests folder and copy the example environment file:

 ```bash
 cd tests